alesgenova/split-me/README.md

 ## Advanced Usage
 ### Attributes:
 - `n : number` Set the number of slots in the splitter
-- `d : string` Set the direction to vertical by passing `"vertical"` to this attribute
+- `d : "horizontal" | "vertical"` Set the direction of the splitter
 - `fixed : boolean` Prevent slots from being resized.
 - `sizes : string` Set the initial size of the slots by using a comma separated array with percentages or fractions.
 For example: `sizes="0.33, 0.67"` or `sizes="50%, 25%, 25%"`